doctortickle/CartesianGraph/README.md

 ```(1, 0, 0), (0, 1, 0), (-1, 0, 0), and (0, -1, 0)```

-You may create your own definitions of adjacency by implementing EdgeMap.
+You may create your own definitions of adjacency by implementing `EdgeMap`.
 For example, to create a 3D cube-based Cartesian grid (diagonal
 not considered adjacent), you would store the unit vectors:

 ```(1, 0, 0), (0, 1, 0), (-1, 0, 0), (0, -1, 0)```

 ```(1, 0, 1), (0, 1, 1), (-1, 0, 1), (0, -1, 1)```

 ```(1, 0, -1), (0, 1, -1), (-1, 0, -1), (0, -1, -1)```

 ## Authors